DockEX/Backend/README.md

-## Repository for DockSpace' IaaS logic.
+## Repository for DockSpace' Infrastructure logic.